 1. System-Wide Dark Mode

-Dark Mode for Android
+Enable Dark Mode on Android Phone

 Since Android has plenty of system fragmentation, every phone varies.
 However, most Android smartphones will follow similar instructions: